It’s not always easy to recognize, when your vehicle is suffering from possible engine damage.

-Above all, The smell of a car’s emissions should never be noticeable from inside the vehicle.
-If you have a strong exhaust smell; of engine fumes or any other strange smell; this could be a sign of engine damage.
+Above all, the smell of a vehicles emissions, should never be noticeable, from inside the vehicle.
+If you have a strong exhaust smell or any strange smell, this could be a sign of engine damage.

 Don’t ignore strange engine smells and expect them to go away.

-Your Car Is Using More Gas Than Normal
+Your Vehicle Is Using More Fuel Than Normal

-In most cases, a bad oxygen (O2) sensor will trigger a check engine light.
-P0138 and P0135 are some of the codes you may expect to see; on the OBD-II reader if you have one.
-Other than that, it’s difficult to spot a failing oxygen (O2) sensor.
-Hence, it will inevitably lead to decreased gas mileage.
+In most cases, a bad oxygen (O2) sensor, will trigger a check engine light.
+P0138 and P0135 are some of the codes you may expect to see, on the OBD-II reader.
+Other than that, it’s difficult to spot, a failing oxygen (O2) sensor.
+Hence, it will inevitably lead to, decreased fuel mileage.

-Increased fuel consumption can often be related to; a fault in the way your engine processes fuel.
-When paired with a visible check engine light and other engine-related symptoms; the problem can be much more serious.
-If you notice your car is using more fuel, get it checked and fixed by a professional.
+Increased fuel consumption can often be related to, a fault in the way your engine processes fuel.
+Especially, when paired with a visible check engine light and other engine-related symptoms.
+So, if you notice your vehicle is using more fuel, get it checked and fixed by a professional.